skip to log on skip to main content

 • Clothing and accessories, including dresses, shirts, shoes and handbags

-• Artworks, such as paintings and sculptures
+• Artworks, such as paintings and sculptures.

 Why should I consider taking out contents insurance as a tenant?

-If you are renting, your landlord is responsible for protecting the building and any contents at the property that are owned by them – such as the carpet, curtains or blinds.
-It's important to know that your personal belongings are not covered by your landlord's insurance, and to protect these you will need your own contents insurance cover.
+If you are renting, your landlord is responsible for insuring the building and any contents at the property that are owned by them – such as the carpet, curtains or blinds.
+It's important to know that your personal belongings are not covered by your landlord's insurance, and to help protect these you will need your own contents insurance cover.

 Let's say you're uninsured and renting an apartment and a pipe breaks somewhere in the building.
 Your apartment gets flooded and your furniture, including your rugs, couches, chairs and tables are damaged or ruined.
-Your landlord can be covered by their building insurance and/or strata insurance for damage to their property, but your belongings, may not be covered.
+Your landlord may be covered by their building insurance and/or strata insurance for damage to their property, but your belongings may not be covered.
 If you don't have any contents insurance of your own, it means you will need to repair or replace your damaged furniture at your own cost.

 This problem may be even more complicated if you've just started your renting journey and are living with a flat mate.
 You will want to ensure that your personal possessions are covered if disaster strikes.
-In this situation, you may consider taking out your own policy to cover your individual items.
+In this situation, you may consider taking out your own policy cover your individual items.

 What does ANZ Contents Insurance cover you against?